-The Executive Director shall ensure that written minutes are distributed to all SC and SOC members via email following each meeting (typically within two weeks).
-Minutes shall at least detail any proposed changes to the Standard and any dissenting opinions in cases where consensus is not reached.
+Written minutes shall be taken and shall at least detail any proposed changes to the Standard and any dissenting opinions in cases where consensus is not reached.

-G. Code of Conduct
+6.7 Code of Conduct

 All SC members must agree to abide by the Code of Conduct set forth in Appendix A of these terms of reference.